-Plot parameters
+Plot size

-The plot in SORTIE is the simulation of the physical space in which the model runs.
 You can think of the plot as a rectangle (although it's not really - more on that later).
 You tell the plot what its east-west and north-south dimensions are.
 It's useful to keep your plot size in mind when you are setting up your parameters and viewing your output, since many SORTIE values are per hectare units.
 The size of your plot also makes a difference in run time - the larger the plot, the longer the run.
 The absolute minimum size of a plot is 100 meters by 100 meters; 200 meters by 200 meters is a more realistic minimum.
 It is a careful balance to find a plot size big enough to see the effects you are interested in but not so big that your runs take too long to be practical.
 Since the length of the run depends on many other factors in addition to plot size, you may need to tweak plot size a bit until you've found a good value.